Hey What's That Frequently Asked Questions

 What's the Path Profiler?

-The Path Profiler is a quick hack to generate an elevation profile for an arbitrary path.
+The Path Profiler generates an elevation profile for an arbitrary path.

-There are several other web sites with similar functionality, some tailored to particular applications like running or biking.
-Here are some we've come across:
+There are several other web sites with similar functionality, some tailored to particular applications like walking, running or biking.
+(Peter, a cyclist and friend of HeyWhatsThat, has tried a few of them out and sent us these images.)
+Here's our current list:

 Data courtesy of the U.S. Geological Survey, NASA, Geonames.org, and the U.S. Naval Observatory.
 Colocation graciously provided by Midcoast Internet Solutions.
 None of those organizations endorse this site.